Ashik-Himel/project-management-server/README.md

   <br />
   **N.B.** EMAIL_PASS should be the less secure password generated from 'App Passwords' in the google account.
 EMAIL_ID and EMAIL_PASS is using to work nodemailer properly.
 SERVER_DOMAIN should be the domain of the server.
 When in development, it will be 'http://localhost:3000'.

-Finally, run `npm run dev` to start the server in our local machine.
+Finally, run `npm run dev` to start the server in your local machine.

 ```
 npm run dev